Miz Cracker

 Miz Cracker (born April 19, 1984) is the stage name of Maxwell Elias Heller, an American drag queen and television personality.
 He is best known for placing fifth on the tenth season of RuPaul's Drag Race and for being a runner-up on the fifth season of RuPaul's Drag Race All Stars.

 Early life

 Maxwell Heller was born in Seattle.
 His parents were former members of the Lubavitch community.
 He also has a sister, Sylvia.
 Heller left Seattle at eighteen years old.
 He attended The Evergreen State College, designing his own major.

-In 2011, while in her mid-20s, Miz Cracker met Bob the Drag Queen.
-As he later wrote, "I was staggering home through a blizzard one night when I spotted a very handsome oversized man hauling a very broken oversized bookshelf down the street."
-He helped Bob the Drag Queen move the bookshelf into his apartment, where he found "...diva’s accessories, wigs and gowns draped across the threadbare furniture, glittering crowns and bras hanging from a dusty chandelier."
-The two developed a friendship and Bob became his drag mother, which included attending her drag shows, providing feedback, and helping Miz Cracker gain confidence as a performer.
-Miz Cracker participated in marches for equality in Times Square with Bob the Drag Queen.